-Consequently a new research area of automatic construction of an XML schema has opened.
+In reaction to this situation a new research area of automatic construction of an XML schema has opened.
 The key aim is to create an XML schema for the given sample set of XML documents that is neither too general, nor too restrictive.
-It means that the set of document instances of the inferred schema is not too broad in comparison with the sample data but, also, it is not equivalent to them.
+It means that the set of document instances of the inferred schema is not too broad in comparison with the provided set of sample data but, also, it is not equivalent to the sample set.
 Currently, there are several proposals of respective algorithms, but there is still a space for further improvements.
 In this paper we provide an analysis and overview of existing approaches and compare their advantages and disadvantages.
 In particular, we deal with the problems that have already been solved and solutions used.
-We conclude with a discussion of remaining open issues as well as their possible solutions.
+We conclude the text with a discussion of remaining open issues as well as their possible solutions.

-The paper is structured as follows: Section 2 introduces the relation of XML schemata to theory of languages and automata.
-In Section 3 we discuss the existing algorithms for schema inference and sum up the key findings.
-Section 4 discusses the related open issues and Section 5 provides conclusions.
+The paper is structured as follows: Section 2 provides an introduction to existing languages for definition of XML schema and their relation to theory of languages and automata.
+In Section 3 we discuss the existing algorithms for schema inference and in Section 4 we sum up the key findings.
+Section 5 discusses the related open issues and Section 6 provides conclusions.